 I wish Frilu can explore the same for the non-alcoholic pairing by having crafted mocktails instead of just juices and teas.

 The staff at the bar were friendly and talking with us.

-I told people to better go soon as I predict the prices will raise since it is one of Canada’s Best New Restaurants, and will deservingly be on the list of Canada’s 100 Best Restaurants.
+I told people to better go soon as I predict the prices will raise since it was one of Canada’s Best New Restaurants, and will deservingly be on the list of Canada’s 100 Best Restaurants.

 Hope this Toronto restaurant review helps you know what it’s like to dine at Frilu Restaurant and have the tasting menu experience with non-alcoholic pairing.

-Website / Address: 7713 Yonge St, Thornhill, ON L3T 2C4
+Website / Address: 7713 Yonge St, Thornhill, Ontario L3T 2C4

 Hours: Tuesday – Saturday from 5pm